Freddie Mercury’s eclectic collection of ‘clutter’ for sale

-LONDON (AP) — He was the king of Queen and his crown could be yours — for the right price.
+LONDON — He was the king of Queen and his crown could be yours — for the right price.

 Freddie Mercury’s extensive collection of costumes, fine art, and even handwritten working lyrics for “We Are the Champions” and “Killer Queen” will be auctioned in September.